ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 ## Paging through tampered results

-For some queries, server will skip over some results internally, and by that invalidate the `TotalResults` value e.g. when executing a Distinct query or index produces multiple index entries per document, `TotalResults` will contain the total count of matching documents found, but will not take into account results that were skipped as a result of the `Distinct` operator.
+For some queries, server will skip over some results internally, and by that invalidate the `TotalResults` value e.g. when executing a Distinct query or index produces multiple index entries per document (a fanout index), then `TotalResults` will contain the total count of matching documents found, but will not take into account results that were skipped as a result of the `Distinct` operator.

-Whenever `SkippedResults` is greater than 0 it implies that we skipped over some results in the index.
+Whenever `SkippedResults` is greater than 0 and a query involved some non-stored fields, it implies that we skipped over some results in the index.

 In order to do proper paging in those scenarios, you should use the `SkippedResults` when telling RavenDB how many documents to skip.
 In other words, for each page the starting point should be `.Skip((currentPage * pageSize) + SkippedResults)`.